godotengine/godot-docs/classes/class_tabcontainer.rst

 **tab_selected** **(** :ref:`int<class_int>` tab **)**

-Emitted when a tab is selected, even if it is the current tab.
+Emitted when a tab is selected via click or script, even if it is the current tab.

 .. rst-class:: classref-section-separator